Capture stunning shots on your next trip with these essential tips for travel photography; from camera settings to composition and lighting.

 In this guide, we’ll be looking at 10 surefire tips that will help you end up with breathtaking landscapes, graceful cityscape shots, and lovely native portraits.
 So let’s not waste any more time and get to the tips stat.

-Tips for travel photography
+Tips for Travel Photography

-Research Your Destination
+1. Research Your Destination

+Our first tips for travel photography, is all about the place.
 Don’t be tempted just to go somewhere on a whim.
 Do your research first.
 Once you know your next destination, take your time getting to know it.
 Surf the Internet, read blogs and visit communities.

 Don’t limit yourself only to the most popular landmark, but try to search for some new and little explored places.
 But if you do decide to stick with the popular places, learn what time of the day has the best light, the fewest people, and so on.
 Make sure to find out the easiest and safest route.